zuora/togai-ruby-client/docs/EventSchemasApi.md

 List event schemas

-List event schemas with pagination and sort
+Returns a list of event schema with pagination.

 ### Examples